Common name: Passion flower

 Both indoor and outdoor plants will benefit from regular feeding with high potash liquid fertiliser during the growing season.

-Germination will take much longer at the lower end of these temperatures.
+Germination will take around 2 weeks but can be much longer at the lower end of these temperatures.

 Prior to sowing and to aid germination,lightly abrade seeds with sandpaper and / or soak them in tepid water for 24 hours.

 Subject to germination temperatures, germination may take anything from a month to 12 months.